-- 1. Ensure your RF451/RF452 radio is connected to an antenna before applying power. - 2.
-If connecting via USB for the first time, you must first install USB drivers using Device Configuration Utility (select your radio, then on the main page, click Install USB Driver).
+- 1. Ensure your RF451/RF452 radio is connected to an antenna and power. - If connecting via USB for the first time, you must first install USB drivers using Device Configuration Utility (select your radio, then on the main page, click Install USB Driver).
 Plug the RF451/RF452 radio to your computer using a USB cable. - 3.
 Using Device Configuration Utility, connect to the RF451/RF452 radio. - 4.
-On the Deployment tab, set the Active Interface to USBor RS-232 (depending on how your computer will be connected to the radio). - 5.
+On the Deployment tab, set the Active Interface to USB or RS-232 (depending on how your computer will be connected to the radio). - 5.
 Set the Radio Operation Mode to Gateway.